-As part of this report, we have attached design drawings for the construction of the new bridge culvert along with a plan showing the watershed and profile for the drain.
+As part of this report, we have attached design drawings for the construction of the new bridge.
 The design drawings show the subject bridge location and the details of the work, as well as the approximate location within the watershed area.
 The bridge design drawings are attached to the back of this report and are labelled Appendix "REI-E".

-Also attached, we have prepared Specifications which set out the required construction details for the new culvert construction, which also include Standard Specifications labelled therein as Appendix "REI-C".
+Also attached, we have prepared Specifications which set out the required construction details for the new bridge construction, which also include Standard Specifications labelled therein as Appendix "REI-C".